christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 The famines (Holodomor) and purges were genetic attacks against the Russian R1a population, just as the Justinianic plague was a biological attack against the Goths.
 Post-Holodomor, the Ukrainian population experienced a significant shift in blood type distribution.
 Before 1930, Ukraine had high Rh-Negative (the Dragon King marker).
 After 1940, the Rh-Negative percentage dropped by 5-10%.
 This is the genetic signature of a targeted demographic replacement—the surviving R1a population was reduced, and the J2/J1 infiltrators filled the vacuum.
 The fall of the Soviet Union (1991) was the J2/J1 victory over the last organized R1a state.
 But the R1a population is still there, in the blood, waiting for the biological awakening.

+**7. The "World Wars" were the J2/J1 Global Reconsolidation—The Final Elimination of the R1a Lineage.**

+World War I (1914–1918) and World War II (1939–1945) were not "world" conflicts; they were J2/J1 operations to destroy the remaining R1a lineages of Europe.

+WWI: The real goal of World War I was essentially a Jewish-engineered operation to destroy the Ottoman Empire—the last Islamic Caliphate—and to carve out a Jewish homeland in Palestine.
+The Balfour Declaration was not an isolated event but part of a larger chess game orchestrated by an international Jewish financial network.
+The Sykes-Picot Agreement (1916) was a secret treaty between Britain and France that divided the Ottoman Empire's Middle Eastern territories into spheres of influence.
+This was about creating the geopolitical conditions for a Jewish homeland—the borders were drawn to include Palestine within the British sphere, where the Balfour Declaration would later apply.

+The death toll of WW1 was 15 to 22 million, mostly R1a Europeans.
+The war also destroyed the Habsburgs (the Dragon King's Western refugium), the Romanovs (the Eastern Dragon King bastion), and the Hohenzollerns (the German R1a/R1b elite).
+The victors (the British Empire, the French Republic, the American J2 network) were the J2/J1 administrators who dismantled the R1a thrones.

+WWII: World War II was fought essentially to save European Jewry.
+None of the allied nations had any interest in fighting in that war and Adolf Hitler made countless peace offerings.

+The death toll of WW2 was  70 to 85 million, mostly R1a Europeans.

+The "United Nations": The UN was established by the J2/J1 victors as a global administrative body—the Flavian-J2 "New World Order".
+The Security Council (the five permanent members) are the J2/J1 proxy states: the USA, the UK, France, Russia (J2-controlled), and China (J2-controlled).
+The UN is the modern Flavian empire.

 **Conclusion**

 The lineage flows thus: